-So, I've started to learn 3D modelling.
+So, I've started to teach myself 3D modelling.

-My First Volcano!
 Why?
 In my mind the worlds and realities I shape during a shoot are far more complex than the pictures I end up with at the end.
 They're not there yet, and I want to be able to do more.
 To add surreal realities to photos.
 To add fake elements to existing photos.
 To build more.
 To fully replicate what I see in my mind, and show it to the world in the form of a picture.

-In this blog, I'll try to show my first steps in this field.
+Here I'll try to show my first steps in this field.
 Mostly for myself so I can laugh about it later.
 But also to show that first steps are both painful and amazing at the same time, and hopefully to inspire others to do the same.

 I've started to teach myself Blender.
 Blender is an amazing open source 3D modelling and rendering tool.
 There's somewhat of a steep learning curve involved as with any complex bit of software, but from what I've discovered so far: it really pays of to learn!
 Also, it's free, and that can't be said for many of it's competitors who price themselves out of my league for experimenting and learning 3D rendering.